atifkhanfall2024/Python-From-Strach/Readme.md

 - study about event loop which will be really amazing

+# Study About Pydantic
+- pydantic is python library used for schema validation and data modeling

 ### to make virtual enviroment = python -m venv venv
 ### to active window script = venv\Scripts\activate
 ### to start server : uvicorn prac:app